MisterSyntax/Three-Panel/README.md

-A basic react setup with css next and css import, and redux
+A basic react setup with css next and css import, react-router, and redux
 ---

 Welcome.
 This starter is for getting you right into building your react app.
 With this starter you can use react, es6 features, cssnext features, redux, redux-thunk, and you'll have the ability to import css files into react components, to help keep your code organized.